 December 19, 2024.
 At the Center for Southeast Asia Studies, Kyoto University.

 Back to the topic of ASEAN identity, we have done a lot of work in this area, but we still have a long way to go.
-What we need to do is to make sure we are doing this for the benefit of the people of ASEAN.
-As a region, we know that if we go alone, separately ten nations (soon to be 11), we cannot attract all the foreign investment, rather than we do collectively.
-Last year alone, ASEAN attracted 228.9 billion dollars of foreign investment, only second to the United States.
-But among the developing economies, we were the number one.
-We are working to become a single market and production base, as stipulated in the charter.
-We have to convey this to the people of ASEAN, collectively to be able to attract investment.
+What we need to do is to make sure we are doing this for the benefit of the peoples of ASEAN.
+As a region, we know that if we go alone, separately as ten nations (soon to be 11), we cannot attract all the foreign investment, as compared when we do it collectively.
+Last year alone, ASEAN attracted USD 228.9 billion foreign investment, second only to the U.S. Among the developing economies, ASEAN is number one.
+We are working to become a single market and production base, as stipulated in the ASEAN Charter.
+We have to convey this to the people of ASEAN, working collectively to attract investments.
 With investment, we can create jobs for the people.
-Second, people in ASEAN can in the ASEAN zone travel without visa.
-We always thought about Europe’s Schengen visa.
+Second, people in ASEAN can travel without visa in the ASEAN zone.
+We have always thought about Europe’s Schengen visa.
 We do not have that sort, but we have our own version.
 ASEAN travellers could just book flights, and travel.
 So, this is the mobility of the people.
 ASEAN’s intra-tourism is growing.
 I am saying this with the ASEAN spirit of cooperation.
-Beyond all these are many other projects, activities, and initiatives to promote the ASEAN identity.
-But certainly, we need to do a lot more.
-We still ten separate nations.
-We need projects to promote identity constantly.
-We have other things like ASEAN lanes at the airports.
-We must promote visibility of ASEAN, as in flag that is displayed at public buildings and at embassies of ASEAN countries around the world.
-We also have many countries in our TAC community.
-We have an ASEAN community in Tokyo which is doing a lot of work to promote ASEAN visibility and reach out to citizens of the host government.
-We also need to raise an awareness of ASEAN and promote it as an identity around the world.
-We have what is called the ASEAN Center, such as in Tokyo, Seoul, Beijing, and Washington DC.
-Just last month, we had a new one in Canberra, Australia.
-So, I think this is coming up quite well.
-For example, in Japan, we have 10 ASEAN members’ embassies which promote a lot of activities.
-In China, the ASEAN activities are significant because there are more budgets, more programs, and more activities.
-This can be viewed in part as an effort to raise an awareness.
-We go beyond the people-to-people linkages, to cover the business community, in all areas, from trade, investment, tourism, culture, and education.
+Beyond all of these, there are many other projects, activities, and initiatives to promote the ASEAN identity.

 December 19, 2024.
 Dr. Kao at the Center for Southeast Asia Studies, Kyoto University.